 This report contains forward-looking statements about Choice Properties' objectives, plans, goals, aspirations, strategies, results of operations, performance, prospects, opportunities, and legal and regulatory matters.
 Specific statements with respect to anticipated future results and events can be found in various sections of this report.
 Forward-looking statements are typically identified by words such as "expect", "anticipate", "believe", "foresee", "could", "estimate", "goal", "intend", "plan", "seek", "strive", "will", "may", "should" and similar expressions, as they relate to Choice Properties and its management.
-Forwardlooking statements reflect Choice Properties' current estimates, beliefs and assumptions, which are based on management's perception of historic trends, current conditions and expected future developments, as well as other factors it believes are appropriate in the circumstances.
+Forwardlooking statements reflect Choice Properties' current estimates, beliefs and assumptions, which are based on management's perception of historic trends, current conditions and expected future

-Choice Properties' expectation of operating performance is based on certain assumptions, including assumptions about the Trust's future growth potential, prospects and opportunities, industry trends, future levels of indebtedness, tax laws, economic conditions and competition.
+Choice Properties' expectation of operating performance is based on certain assumptions. including assumptions about the Trust's future growth potential, prospects and opportunities, industry trends, future levels of indebtedness, tax laws, economic conditions and competition.
 Management's estimates, beliefs and assumptions are inherently subject to significant business, economic, competitive and other uncertainties and contingencies regarding future events and as such, are subject to change.
 Choice Properties can give no assurance that such estimates, beliefs and assumptions will prove to be correct.